Kim2091/helpful-scripts/Image Tiling/README.md

 *Written by ChatGPT*

+**This script does NOT consider RAM usage.
+It will quickly max out your RAM if you let it.
+I'm in the process of fixing this**

 This script allows quick tiling of your images with multithreading.
 Put your images in an `images` folder, and it'll output the results in `output`. ~2000% faster than MagickUtils.

 **Features:**